-- 1. Vocational education is essential in bridging the educational and professional divides.
-To respond to changing needs swiftly, constant dialogue between the University, MCAST, and businesses needs to be maintained. - 2.
-Businesses need to make learning an intrinsic part of their long-term strategy and planning if they want to grow sustainably and remain competitive.
-This necessitates having a significant spending budget for training and turning workplaces into learning centres. - 3.
-A green and just transition requires a new set of green skills.
-Anticipating and accelerating the development of these skills is crucial. - Technical and core skills should be incentivised through paid study leave and in-house upskilling programmes respectively. - Funding geared towards preferential grants and tax incentives for on-the-job courses locally and abroad that support the green transition should be increased. - Students taking part in Green Skills courses should be provided with paid internships in local companies with recognition towards their commitment. - Traineeships from other EU countries through attractive funding opportunities and ease of access to companies taking on internships in various fields should be encouraged. - 4.
-Students should be provided with vouchers to choose where and what to study at the postsecondary level based on their educational achievements.
+- 3. A green and just transition requires a new set of green skills.
+Anticipating and accelerating the development of these skills is crucial. - Technical and core skills should be incentivised through paid study leave and in-house upskilling programmes respectively. - Funding geared towards preferential grants and tax incentives for on-the-job courses locally and abroad that support the green transition should be increased. - Students taking part in Green Skills courses should be provided with paid internships in local companies with recognition towards their commitment. - Traineeships from other EU countries through attractive funding opportunities and ease of access to companies taking on internships in various fields should be encouraged.

+4. Students should be provided with vouchers to choose where and what to study at the post-secondary level based on their educational achievements.
 Specialized approved private education programmes are generally well-tuned to the future needs of businesses and offer a high-quality service because private education provision is a highly competitive sector.